Linda Kelly (cyclist)

-Linda Kelly (born 14 October 1993) is an Irish para-cyclist competing in tandem events for Ireland, as a sighted pilot for blind cyclists.
+Linda Kelly is an Irish para-cyclist guide competing in tandem events for Ireland, as a sighted pilot for blind cyclists.
+She is a Paralympic Champion.

 Early life

 Kelly grew up in New Ross.

 Career

 Kelly began to cycle as a tandem pilot in 2022.
 She won bronze at the 2022 UCI Para-cycling Road World Championships as pilot to Josephine Healion.
 She then won two gold medals at the 2023 UCI Para-cycling Road World Championships as pilot to Katie-George Dunlevy.

 She won gold at the 2024 Summer Paralympics in Paris in the time trial B event, as a sighted pilot for Katie-George Dunlevy.